-Private clouds sit behind secure firewalls and rely on software, hardware, energy-saving capabilities, IT service professionals and general functionality of a remote data storage center.
+Private clouds sit behind secure firewalls and rely on software, hardware, energy-saving capabilities, IT service professionals, and the general functionality of a remote data storage center.
 Hybrid still allows firms all of the benefits of such a system, but it also brings them another convenience: a single application/user interface for managing data on both sides of the firewall.
-The result is something pretty amazing: users getting the same exact experience regardless of where they’re accessing data from.
+The result is something pretty amazing: users get the same exact experience regardless of where they’re accessing data from.
 Many data center services are well on their way to adopting a Hybrid model, in order to keep up with the trends.
 It might still be a few years away from becoming standard practice, but it’s getting there.

 Data Centers Adopt the Next Generation of Ethernet

 Ethernet is evolving, and data centers are going to take notice and advantage in a big way.
 The coming evolution is known as 40 GbE (Gigabit Ethernet), and it’s poised to see adoption rates explode in the years ahead.
 The standards of 40 GbE have been in place for some time now, and the hardware supporting it – routers, network cards, switches, etc. – has been shipping from major manufacturers like Cisco, HP, and Dell for a while.
 Adoption, however, has been historically slow.